 Here’s what you need to make the best vegan jam with bananas:

 • Sugar: Sugar is necessary for this recipe, do not omit it!
 It helps preserve the jam, which is why many jams and jellies last in the fridge for so long.
 If you omit the sugar, you can likely only keep your banana jam for a few days before it starts to ferment and smell alcoholic.
 I used organic cane sugar.
-Feel free to use your preferred granulated sugar.
+Feel free to use your preferred granulated sugar like brown sugar or white sugar.

 • Salt